rackerlabs/technical-blog/_posts/2015-07-31-install-openstack-from-source2.md

     start neutron
     ps aux|grep neutron

-If neutron will not start use the following line to manually start neutron. if the neutron process has errors in starting it will give you output to aid in debugging the problem.
+If neutron will not start use the following line to manually start neutron.
+If the neutron process has errors in starting it will give you output to aid in debugging the problem.

     sudo -u neutron neutron-server --config-file=/etc/neutron/neutron.conf --config-file=/etc/neutron/plugins/ml2/ml2_conf.ini --log-file /var/log/neutron/server.log

-In the next article of this series we will install several nova processes onto the controller node.
+In the next article of this series we install several nova processes onto the controller node.